Ensuring Truthfulness in Distributed Aggregative Optimization

 \item Using a distributed EV charging problem, we test our algorithm in a real-world application scenario with actual EV-charging specifications and real load data.
 The results confirm the effectiveness of our algorithm in practical applications. \end{itemize}

 The organization of the paper is as follows.
 Sec. \ref{SectionII} introduces the problem formulation and the definitions of JDP and truthfulness.
-Sec. \ref{SectionIII} presents our truthful distributed aggregative optimization algorithm.
-Sec.~\ref{SectionIV} analyzes the convergence accuracy and truthfulness of the proposed algorithm.
-Sec. \ref{SectionV} provides numerical simulation results.
-Sec. \ref{SectionVI} concludes the paper.
+Sec. \ref{SectionIII} presents our truthfully distributed aggregative optimization algorithm.
+Sec.~\ref{SectionIV} analyzes the optimization accuracy and convergence rate.
+Sec.~\ref{SectionV} establishes the truthfulness guarantee.
+Sec. \ref{SectionVI} provides numerical simulation results.
+Sec. \ref{SectionVII} concludes the paper.

 \textit{Notations:} We use $\mathbb{R}^{n}$ ($\mathbb{R}_{+}^{n}$) to denote the $n$-dimensional real (non-negative) Euclidean space and $\mathbb{N}$ ($\mathbb{N}^{+}$) to denote the set of non-negative (positive) integers.
 We write $\boldsymbol{1}_{n}$ and $I_{n}$ for the $n$-dimensional column vector of all ones and the identity matrix, respectively.
 We use $\langle\cdot,\cdot\rangle$ to denote the inner product of two vectors and $\|\cdot\|$ to denote the Euclidean norm of a vector.
 We add an overbar to a letter to denote the average of $m$ agents, e.g., $\bar{x}\!=\!\frac{1}{m}\sum_{i=1}^{m}x^{i}$.
 We use a letter without a superscript to represent the stacked vector of $m$ agents.
 We write $\mathbb{P}[\mathcal{A}]$ for the probability of an event $\mathcal{A}$ and $\mathbb{E}[x]$ for the expected value of a random variable $x$.
 We use $\mathcal{B}_{r}$ to denote a closed ball centered at the origin with diameter $r>0$. $\boldsymbol{P}_{\mathcal{X}}(x)$ denotes the Euclidean projection of a vector $x$ on the set $\mathcal{X}$, i.e., $\boldsymbol{P}_{\mathcal{X}}(x)=\text{argmin}_{y\in\mathcal{X}}\|y-x\|^2$.
 For a differentiable function $f(x,\psi)$, we let $\nabla_{1}f(x,\psi)$ and $\nabla_{2}f(x,\psi)$ denote the partial derivatives $\nabla_{x}f(x,\psi)$ and $\nabla_{\psi}f(x,\psi)$, respectively.
 We use $\text{Lap}(\nu)$ to denote the Laplace distribution with a parameter $\nu\!>\!0$, featuring a probability density function $\frac{1}{2\nu}e^{-\frac{|x|}{\nu}}$. $\text{Lap}(\nu)$ has a mean of zero and a variance of $2\nu^2$.